 Legendary for its astonishing marine diversity and beauty, even named one of the “Seven Underwater Wonders of the World” by divers, Palau holds far more than seems possible in the 170 square miles it covers.

-Underwater, Palau supports more than 400 coral species, and nearly 1,300 varieties of reef fish.
+Underwater, Palau supports more than 400 coral species and nearly 1,300 varieties of reef fish.
 These waters are home to endangered and vulnerable species like saltwater crocodiles, sea turtles, giant clams and the world’s most isolated population of dugong, a relative of the manatee.
 Palau’s seas also play an important role as one of the world’s key tuna fisheries.

-Already Palau — with help The Nature Conservancy and partners — has taken major steps towards protecting its natural heritage.
+The Conservancy and partners have supported Palau’s major advancements towards protecting its natural heritage.

-The government of Palau is a key driver behind the Micronesia Challenge, beginning in 2005 with former President Tommy E. Remengesau, Jr.’s commitment on behalf of Palau to effectively conserve 30 percent of their near-shore marine resources and 20 percent of their terrestrial resources by 2020.
+The government of Palau is a key driver behind the Micronesia Challenge, beginning in 2005 with President Tommy E. Remengesau, Jr.’s commitment on behalf of Palau to effectively conserve at least 30 percent of their near-shore marine resources and 20 percent of their terrestrial resources by 2020.

 This commitment set the bar for coral reef and island conversation and prompted four other Micronesian governments to make the same ambitious commitment to strike a critical balance between the need to use their natural resources today and the need to sustain those resources for the future.